-Ms. Kakacek has performed as a soprano soloist in churches across New York City, in works including Pergolesi’s Stabat Mater, Bach’s St. John Passion, The Coffee Cantata, BWV 151 and BWV 127.
+Ms. Kakacek has performed as a concert soloist across New York City, including as the Soprano 1 soloist for Mozart’s Great Mass in C minor, the soprano soloist in Franz Liszt’s Sainte Cecile Legende for a promenade concert at the David A. Koch Theatre at Lincoln Center in New York, Pergolesi’s Stabat Mater, Bach’s St. John Passion, The Coffee Cantata, BWV 151 and BWV 127.
 She has also appeared as the soprano soloist in Handel’s Messiah with numerous orchestras in the US and as the soloist in Beethoven’s Choral Fantasy for the International Beethoven Festival in Chicago.

-Elyse was the First Prize winner for The North International Music Competition, the winner of The Bel Canto Vocal Scholarship in their 31st annual competition, and the Encouragement Award for the Lyra New York 2018 Mozart Competition.
-She was a recipient of the The Lynne Harvey Foundation Scholarship in Honor of Her Sister, Virginia Maier from the Musician's Club of Women.
+Elyse was the First Prize winner for The North International Music Competition, the winner of The Bel Canto Vocal Scholarship in their 31st annual competition, and 2nd Prize Winner for the Lyra New York 2019 Mozart Oratorio Competition.
+She was also a recipient of the The Lynne Harvey Foundation Scholarship in Honor of Her Sister, Virginia Maier from the Musician's Club of Women.
 Ms. Kakacek advanced as a New York Regional Finalist for Lyra New York’s Traditional Opera international competition, Talents of the World, Inc.'s international competition, the Premiere Opera Competition and the Kosciuszko Foundation's Marcella Sembrich Competition.
 She has participated as a Grand Finalist in competitions such as The Elaine Malbin and Mario Lanza Vocal Competition (NYC), The American Prize Competition, The Harold Haugh Vocal Competition (Michigan) and OperaIdol (Chicago).